bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 nodes in the network can reach this instance.

-.. _start-the-mongodb-kubernetes-service-tmt:
+.. _start-the-mongodb-kubernetes-service:

 Step 6: Start the MongoDB Kubernetes Service
 --------------------------------------------

-  * This configuration is located in the file ``mongodb/mongo-svc-tm.yaml``.
+  * This configuration is located in the file ``mongodb/mongo-svc.yaml``.

   * Set the ``metadata.name`` and ``metadata.labels.name`` to the value
     set in ``mdb-instance-name`` in the ConfigMap above.